Adrian Tracy

-Adrian D'Sean Tracy (born April 6, 1988) is an American former professional football defensive end.
+Adrian D'Sean Tracy (born April 6, 1988) is an American former professional football player who was a defensive end in the National Football League (NFL) and Canadian Football League (CFL).
 He was selected by the New York Giants in the sixth round (184th overall) of the 2010 NFL draft.
-Tracy played college football at the College of William & Mary.
+Tracy played college football for the William & Mary Tribe.

 Professional career

 New York Giants

 Tracy was signed to a multi-year deal with the Giants in June 2010, after being selected by them in the sixth round of the 2010 NFL Draft.
 In preseason, he suffered a dislocated elbow and was placed on IR for the remainder of the season.
 He was waived by the Giants on September 3, 2011, but was re-signed to the practice squad the next day.

 Arizona Cardinals

 Tracy was signed to a reserve/future contract with the Arizona Cardinals on January 9, 2014.
 The Cardinals released Tracy on August 30, 2014.

 Hamilton Tiger-Cats

 Tracy signed with the Hamilton Tiger-Cats on December 17, 2014.
 He played in regular season games over five years for the Tiger-Cats, recording 131 defensive tackles, 21 sacks, five forced fumbles, and two interceptions.
 He became a free agent on February 11, 2020.